adrianbulciu/Clippy/README.md

 ### 12. ContentView.swift (the default name got away)

 This is the view that displays the clips list.
 It also handles the interaction with the list and list items.
+There is a button to clear the list of clips if wanted.

 As I mentioned in the how to use instructions, the user can interact with the list with arrow keys, also with the mouse by hovering over list items.